sumitmalik51/AIW-CAF-Methodology/01-Azure-security-center.md

-# Exercise 01: Azure Security Centre/ Microsoft Defender for Cloud
+# Exercise 01: Azure Security Center/ Microsoft Defender for Cloud
 ## Lab objectives
 In this lab, you will complete the following exercise:
 1. Exploring Microsoft Defender for Cloud
 2. Configure Security Policies
 3. Secure Score
 4. Improving your Secure Posture
-5. Exploring Security Centre and Security benchmark
+5. Exploring Security Center and Security benchmark

 # Task 1: Exploring Microsoft Defender for Cloud